rmsk2/rustpwman/README.md

 ## About the crypto

-As a default `rustpwman` encrypts its data at rest using AES-256-GCM with a 128 bit tag length and a 96 bit nonce.
+As a default `rustpwman` encrypts its data at rest using AES-256 GCM with a 128 bit tag length and a 96 bit nonce.
 If the feature `chacha20` is active when `rustpwman` is built
-ChaCha20Poly1305 can be used as an alternative if the environment variable `PWMANCHACHA20` is also set.
-Obviously a ChaCha20 encrypted file can not be decrypted by a `rustpwman` version which uses AES-GCM only and vice versa.
+ChaCha20 Poly-1305 can be used as an alternative.
+Obviously a ChaCha20 encrypted file can not be decrypted by a `rustpwman` version which uses AES-GCM only.
 The encrypted data file is a simple JSON data structure.
 This may serve as an example:

 ```
 {